-From being such a shy child that she didn't talk to her form teacher for almost a year, Serena is now a confident communicator and is a world wide author on Speech Training.
-She has written for 'The Lady' magazine in the UK, The Voice and Speech Review, Dance Studio Life Magazine in the USA and various sports coaching publications including The International Tennis Federation Coaching and Sport Science Review.
-She has a unique way of teaching and is eager to help you improve your speaking skills.
-Read more about Serena here.
+From being such a shy child that I didn't talk to my form teacher for almost a year, I am now a confident communicator and a world wide author on Speech Training.
+I have written for 'The Lady' magazine in the UK, The Voice and Speech Review, Dance Studio Life Magazine in the USA and various sports coaching publications including The International Tennis Federation Coaching and Sport Science Review.
+I have a unique way of teaching and I am eager to help you improve your speaking skills.
+Read more about me here.

 I will teach you how to communicate at the correct pace (not too fast but not too slow), at the correct volume and with expression.
 I will show you how to make the sounds in your mouth and how to pronounce the vowel and consonant sounds.
 Talking with expression doesn't mean being dramatic, it means using your voice to sound interesting and exciting.
 If you sound expressive, people will want to listen to you.